ampproject/amphtml/contributing/getting-started-e2e.md

 * When you're done you'll push these changes to your fork on GitHub so that others can see your changes and review them before they become part of the amphtml repository.

-* When the changes have been approved by someone with permission to do so that person will handle merging your changes from your GitHub fork to the amphtml repository.
+* When the changes have been approved by someone with permission to do so, that person will handle merging your changes from your GitHub fork to the amphtml repository.

 Note that each of these repositories has a complete copy of the entire amphtml codebase.
 If your local repository is on your computer and you lose your internet connection you'll still be able to make changes to any file in your local repository.
 Part of the workflow for Git that we'll go through is how you keep these three repositories in sync.

-One thing that might put your mind at ease:  if you aren't currently a [core committer](https://github.com/ampproject/amphtml/blob/master/GOVERNANCE.md) to the amphtml project you can't actually make changes to the amphtml repository directly--so go ahead and try out different Git commands without worrying you're going to break things for other people.
+One thing that might put your mind at ease:  if you aren't currently a [core committer](https://github.com/ampproject/amphtml/blob/master/GOVERNANCE.md) to the amphtml project, you can't actually make changes to the amphtml repository directly.
+So go ahead and try out different Git commands without worrying you're going to break things for other people!

 ## Creating your GitHub fork and your local repository
 To create your fork on GitHub and your local copy of that fork:

 * Create a fork of the amphtml repository on GitHub by going to [https://github.com/ampproject/amphtml](https://github.com/ampproject/amphtml) and clicking the "Fork" button near the top.
 Your GitHub fork will now be visible at `https://github.com/<your username>/amphtml`.
+During local development, this will be referred to by `git` as `origin`.

 * Create your local copy (or *clone*) of your fork:

     * go to a local directory on your computer where you want to put a copy of the code, e.g. `~/src/ampproject`

-    * run the `git clone` command using the address for your remote repository (your GitHub fork)
+    * run the `git clone` command using the address for your remote repository (your GitHub fork):

-       ```shell
+       ```
        git clone git@github.com:<your username>/amphtml.git
        ```